cloudposse/docs/content/kubernetes/resource-management.md

 # How can we set resource requests & limits?

 ## Namespace Level

 It's possible to restrict the total resources available to a namespace.
 * Who is responsible for this?
 DevOps ADmin
 * Who sets these limits?

 ## Deployment / Pod Level

 * Who is responsible for this?
 * How do you do it?
 Go to helmfile which is capable of overriding the limits.
 Redeploy?
-Relationship to codefresh
+Relationship to Codefresh
 * We need docs on process for using `helmfile` (e.g.  `helmfile sync`)